-I’m the founder of Stevens Patent Law LLC, where we help businesses and innovators protect what they’ve built.
-As the founding practitioner, I strive to create a values-driven culture of honesty, integrity, and fair pricing.
-Our team of experts share in these beliefs and take pride in living them out everyday, especially while securing intellectual property for your breakthrough technologies.
+James Stevens is the founder of Stevens Patent Law LLC, a firm dedicated to helping businesses and innovators protect what they’ve built.
+As the founding practitioner, he strives to cultivate a values-driven culture of honesty, integrity, and fair pricing.
+The entire team shares these core beliefs, which guide them while securing intellectual property for breakthrough technologies.

-My journey spans over 20 years as a technologist, including 12 years with U.S. Army Special Forces.
-Combined with my Electrical Engineering background, I’ve developed hands-on expertise in everything from electronic surveillance to satellite communications to cybersecurity, information technology, and software development under real-world conditions.
-The military didn’t just teach me technical skills—it showed me how technology performs when it matters most.
+His professional journey is extensive, spanning over 20 years as a highly-skilled technologist and engineer, notably including 12 years with U.S. Army Special Forces.
+This hands-on background provided him with expertise in everything from bespoke electronic surveillance, satellite communications, cybersecurity, information technology, and software development under real-world conditions.

-This experience shapes how I approach every patent application.
-Beyond understanding legal requirements, I genuinely comprehend the technology behind your innovations.
-I translate complex technical achievements into patent language that captures their true value and strategic importance.
+This deep technical expertise is the foundation for his approach to every patent application.
+Beyond understanding the legal requirements, James genuinely comprehends the technology behind the innovations.
+He translates complex technical achievements into patent language that captures their true value and strategic importance.

-I partner with clients to build IP portfolios that create lasting competitive advantages.
-The strategic thinking, thoroughness, and mission focus I developed in my military career now helps my clients protect their most valuable assets.
+Ultimately, James partners with clients to build IP portfolios that create lasting competitive advantages.
+The strategic thinking, thoroughness, and mission focus he developed during his military career directly benefits his clients, ensuring their most valuable assets are protected with confidence.

 Jonathan Kempf is a skilled Patent Agent at Stevens Patent Law LLC, where he specializes in drafting and prosecuting patent applications, leveraging his extensive experience in electrical engineering and technical intelligence.
 His background includes reverse-engineering advanced radar systems at the National Space Intelligence Center in WPAFB, Ohio, where he developed algorithms for search, acquisition, and tracking functions and produced detailed technical assessments for intelligence and policy communities.
 This analytical rigor ensures that clients receive precise, strategically crafted patent applications tailored to their inventions.